 Himachal Pradesh transforms into a winter wonderland come December, January and attracts tourists from all over the country who come to experience the snowy retreats that are absolutely blissful.
 Himachal has everything that nature enthusiasts are going to fall in love with from snow-capped peaks to the enchanting waterfalls and streams, the diverse topography of Himachal is enough to entice you to spend a vacation up amidst the majestic Himalayas.
-The scenic beauty of Himahcal is best explore in the winter months, here’s a list of some of the best places to visit in Himachal in January with your loved ones for a blissful retreat.
+The scenic beauty of Himachal is best explore in the winter months, here’s a list of some of the best places to visit in Himachal in January with your loved ones for a blissful retreat.

-8 Best Places To Visit In Himachal In January
+12 Best Places To Visit In Himachal In January

 Let’s find out some of the best places to visit in Himachal in January for a snowy retreat where you’ll get to witness stunning snowy peaks, enchanting lakes and lush green valleys, and meadows.
 Himachal in January is also an ideal destination for indulging in all the winter activities like skiing, paragliding, trekking, and rafting.

-- McLeod Ganj
+- McLeod Ganj – Little Lhasa

-- Parashar Lake
+- Parashar Lake – Secret Hideaway Spot

 A small village nestled in the mystical Parvati Valley amidst the majestic mountains, Kheerganga is a picturesque village that is situated at the height of 2690m making it an ideal destination for trekking enthusiasts.
 It is a respite away from the hustle and bustle of touristy places, it gives you a chance to admire the scenic beauty of the Himalayas and nature.
 Reaching to the top demands an arduous 13km on-foot journey from Barshaini.
 Once you have arrived, the lush greenery and the hot water spring will welcome you to wash away your fatigue and endure an enthralling view of the mountains.

-Highlights: Trekking, witness Rudra Nag and Sheshnag waterfalls.
+Things to do: Trekking, witness Rudra Nag

 Dharamshala is the city that is home to the Dalai Lama and the Tibetan government-in-exile.
 Witness the bustling markets of Dharamshala, the fluttering prayer flags and the Tibetan chantings coming out of the temples.
 This bustling hill station is the prime attraction in Himachal Pradesh which is situated at an altitude of 1,500m and surrounded by dense pine forests, it serves as an ideal getaway for both leisure and adventure travelers.

-3. McLeod Ganj
+3. McLeod Ganj – Little Lhasa

 Known famously as Little Lhasa, it famous around the world for being home to the Tibetan spiritual leader the Dalai Lama.
 It’s a quaint town that is situated near the upper Dharamshala.
 Nestled amidst the majestic Himalayan mountains, this town is blessed with picturesque sceneries and landscapes by a prominent influence of the Tibetans.
 This destination is popular amongst trekking enthusiasts as it serves as a passageway to the famous Triund trek that serves as a spot to witness breathtaking views of the snow-capped peaks, you’ll truly feel on top of the world!

-Highlights: Dalai Lama Temple, Triund Trek
+Key attraction: Dalai Lama Temple, Triund Trek

 Known as the little Israel of India in Himachal Pradesh, situated in the Parvati Valley, this beautiful hill station is an ideal destination for nature enthusiasts and trekking enthusiasts who can trek till their heart’s content.
 Trek to the most scenic valleys and some of the most enduring routes amidst the forests, Kasol is a small but another hill station in Himachal Pradesh that serves as a base camp for many treks including Sar Pass, Yanker Pass, Pin Parvati Pass and Khiri Ganga.